-1 Route 66
+1. Route 66

 Make a stop at the nearby historic Campbell Hotel, an elegantly restored 1920s building.
 The 26-room boutique hotel once offered overnight stays in 1927 for 50-cents a night.
-Conclude your historic drive at the Cyrus Avery Centennial Plaza, where you can enjoy a number of sculptures and walk the bridge over Route 66.
+Conclude your historic drive at the Cyrus Avery Centennial Plaza, where you can enjoy a number of sculptures and walk across the bridge over Route 66.

-2 Philbrook Museum of Art
+2. Philbrook Museum of Art

-The Philbrook Museum of Art is worth a visit as much for the 23-acres of gardens that surround the historic building as it is for the artwork and exhibits inside.
+The Philbrook Museum of Art is worth a visit as much for the 23 acres of gardens that surround the historic building as it is for the artwork and exhibits inside.
 The mansion, once the 72-room home of oil tycoon Waite Phillips, is one of Tulsa's prized tourist attractions.
-Observe the permanent collections of African, European, American, and Asian art and the antiquities gallery that features a rich history of Egyptian mummification.
+Observe the permanent collections of African, European, American, and Asian art and the antiquities gallery, which features a rich history of Egyptian mummification.

 Address: 2727 South Rockford Road, Tulsa, Oklahoma

-3 Woody Guthrie Center
+3. Woody Guthrie Center

 One of the best things to do during your time in Tulsa is spend a few hours in the Woody Guthrie Center.
 Guthrie's powerful lyrics and influence on the music scene are captured in exhibits throughout the facility.
 You can learn about the background of this Oklahoma native and his folk music interpretation on American life and see personal items, like Guthrie's lyrics journal and mandolin.

 Address: 102 East M.B.
 Brady Street, Tulsa, Oklahoma

-4 Gilcrease Museum
+4. Gilcrease Museum

 Some of the best explorations into the American West and the Native American history of Oklahoma are in the Gilcrease Museum.
 You will find treasured artwork like Frederick Remington bronze statues and original Thomas Moran paintings.
 The museum houses 350,000 historical artifacts, from artwork to pottery and Native American regalia.

 Address: 1400 N. Gilcrease Museum Road, Tulsa, Oklahoma

-5 Tulsa Drillers Baseball
+5. Tulsa Drillers Baseball